H. Ripley Rawlings IV: Early life, family and education

 Hunter R. Rawlings IV was born in Boulder, Colorado.
 His father, Hunter R. Rawlings III, is the former President of Cornell University and his mother, Irene Rawlings, is a travel author and radio personality in Denver, Colorado.
 He is married with three children and lives outside Washington, D.C.

 Rawlings completed his first year of college at the Virginia Military Institute, then transferred to Hobart and William Smith Colleges, in Geneva, New York where he received degrees in English and German Literature.
 He holds a master's degree in Operational Planning from the Marine Corps' School of Advanced Warfighting, Marine Corps University and is a Fellow from the Massachusetts Institute of Technology (MIT) Seminar XXI program.

 Involvement in Ukraine

 Shortly after the beginning of the 2022 Russian invasion of Ukraine, Rawlings created an organization, Ripley's Heroes, in order to network, raise funds, and provide nonlethal military gear and medical equipment to the soldiers fighting in front-line military units in Ukraine against the Russian armed forces.
-Rawlings, along with other retired U.S. and U.K. military personnel, participated in military operations with the Ukrainian armed forces in Ukraine.
-He and his associate, James Vasquez, reported their findings regarding the Ukrainian need for additional equipment and body armor to the U.S. Helsinki Commission.
+Ripley's Heroes is recognized as a 501(c)(3) tax-exempt organization.

-However, since around spring of 2023, the organization, Rawlings and Vasquez came under criticism and an eventual U.S. federal inquiry.
-The organization, contrary to promises to become a 501(c)(3) tax-exempt charitable organization, remained as an LLC.
-Vasquez was also found to have lied about his supposed combat experience in Ukraine and embellished his previous military experience.
+Rawlings, along with other retired U.S. and U.K. military personnel, participated in military operations with the Ukrainian armed forces in Ukraine. > Rawlings appeared before the U.S. Helsinki Commission in July 2022 to discuss Ukrainian equipment needs and logistical support.